openconstruct/llamahtml/README.md

 simply download the html file, and open in a web browser.

 YOU MUST HAVE llama-server running
+Features: code blocks that you can copy, source code highlighting, cht bubble interface

 # LlamaHTML User Guide
 ## 1. Overview